John Tarleton (American settler): Biography

+When he was 14, he decided to run away and tried to enlist in the Army.
+He had told a friend of his plan, who then betrayed his secret by telling his aunt.
+She "nipped the plan in the bud at the recruiting station".
+He was successful in his next attempt at running away and caught a boat to North Carolina, where he worked as a farm hand, and cut wood for 50 cents a cord.
+He then made his way to Knoxville, Tennessee, where he attended school, earning a teacher's certificate.
+He taught school for a short time, earning $30 a month.
+After leaving the school, he took a job at Cowan and Dickerson mercantile as a clerk, where he worked for 40 years, before finally becoming owner of the business.
+It was during this period, he bought up bounty certificates issued to veterans of the War of 1812, which authorized them "to settle on any unsurveyed or unappropriated public land."
+He also purchased 10000 acre of land in Erath and Palo Pinto counties in Texas at 12.5 cents an acre.

 In 1860 or 1861, he set out to look over his property.
-He found Native Americans living on the land, so he set up a mercantile store in Waco.
+He found Native Americans living on the land, so he set up a mercantile store in Waco, where he spent his time until he was 70, when he moved to his property in 1881.

 In September 1876, he married wealthy widow Mary Louisa Johnson.
 They agreed to a contract keeping their estates separate, but when the wife learned that her husband owned a considerable amount of land, she asked for a different division of their property.
 He refused, and a year and a day after their wedding, she filed for divorce in a St. Louis court.
 John Tarleton got to the hearings just in time to present his copy of their marriage contract, and the divorce was granted with no division of property.
-The couple did however remain friends.
+The couple did, however, remain friends.

-In 1880, he revisited his land in Erath and Palo Pinto Counties.
+In 1880, he revisited his land in Erath and Palo Pinto counties.
 The Native Americans had been supplanted by settlers, whom he paid for the improvements they had made.
 He had his land surveyed and tried to sell plots, with no success, so he became a rancher, with middling success.

-John Tarleton died of typhoid fever on September 11 or November 16, 1895.
+Various sources have given different dates for his death, but they all agree Tarleton died of typhoid fever.
+The dates given for his death are September 11, November 16, and November 26, 1895.
+He was initially buried at Pattillo, and was later moved to the college campus where he remained until April 1928, when he was again moved to a triangular park at the southwest edge of the campus.